Key Takeaway

 What the Clinical Data Shows

 Hispanic participants were better represented in the STEP trials than some other minority groups, comprising approximately 12 to 15% of enrollment .
 Subgroup analyses showed that semaglutide was effective across ethnic groups, including Hispanic participants.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Key outcomes relevant to Hispanic women:

-- Significant weight loss (average ~15% body weight overall; consistent across ethnic subgroups)
+- Significant weight loss (average ~15% body weight overall. consistent across ethnic subgroups)

 - Blood pressure improvement